mini paintings by Rosa Phoenix

 who are drawn to the open skies, raw landscape, sculpted rocks and dazzling light.

 A couple of years ago I visited the Dia Arts Center in Beacon, New York.
 There I encountered for the first time, the works of Canadian-born artist Agnes Martin (1912 - 2004).
-Her paintings couldn't be simpler: stripes in the palest colors, painted on a pencil-drawn grid.

 Gratitude